kisssdev/aurelia-kis-oidc/README.md

 ## Example

-A full example is available on the following [github repo](https://www.github.com/kisssdev/aurelia-kis-oidc-sample).
+A full example written in typescript is available on the following [github repo](https://www.github.com/kisssdev/aurelia-kis-oidc-sample).
 The example is also available in live [here](https://aureliakisoidc.z16.web.core.windows.net/).
+It is using a Microsoft Azure B2C OpenID/OAuth2 provider and you can login using your GitHub, Microsoft or Google account.

 ## Installation